zng-ui/zng/TODO/Optimizations.md

 ## Other Layout Changes

-* Metrics contains AvailableSize, have sub-selection of metrics for each dimension.
-* Rename Length types `to_layout` to just `layout`.
 * Have metrics value accessible only by methods, on usage of method update a `LayoutMask` as a widget layout cache key.
+  - Clones of metrics should still be linked to the same flags.
-* Remove `leaf_transform`, id does not give any performance benedict over creating an widget.
+* Remove `leaf_transform`, it does not give any performance benedict over creating an widget.
+  - Make creating a widget easy, `UiNode::to_widget`?
 * Consolidate render request for bounds transforms, only request in the node that applies it.

 # Cache Everything